Cyb3RGER/bfbb_ap_world/docs/setup_en.md

 ## Joining a MultiWorld Game

-Start ``ArchipelagoLauncher.exe`` and choose ``BfBB Client``.
-You will be asked to provide a ``.apbfbb`` patch file so choose your patch file.
-The client will then open, patch and attempt to open the resulting ``.gcm`` ISO file.
-Patching can take a while and the client will become unresponsive while patching.
-You can also select a ``.gcm`` directly to just open it without patching or just click cancel, if you don't want to patch or open any ISO.
+Start ``ArchipelagoLauncher.exe`` and choose ``Open Patch``, and select your ``.apbfbb`` patch file.

+When opening a BfBB patch file for first time, you will also be prompted to select your BfBB ISO file.
+The patching process can take a while and the client may become unresponsive, so please be patient.

+After patching is complete, if you are using autostart (which is enabled by default), you will also be prompted to select your Dolphin executable.

+Alternatively, you can select the ``BfBB Client`` directly from the Launcher.
+This will ask for one of the following:
+- An ``.apbfbb`` file to patch and run the game.
+- An already-patched ``.gcm`` file to run the game directly.

+You can also select ``Cancel`` to open the client by itself without patching or launching a game.

 ### Connect to the Client